LiUSemWeb/HeFQUIN/README.txt

 ## What is HeFQUIN?

-HeFQUIN is a query‑federation engine for heterogeneous graph‑data sources (e.g., federated knowledge graphs).
+HeFQUIN is a query federation engine for heterogeneous graph data sources (e.g., federated knowledge graphs).

 Project home and documentation: https://liusemweb.github.io/HeFQUIN/